lee-zhg/spring-boot-microservices-on-kubernetes/README.md

 1. The Transaction Generator service written in Python simulates transactions and pushes them to the Compute Interest microservice.
 2. The Compute Interest microservice computes the interest and then moves the fraction of pennies to the MySQL database to be stored.
 The database can be running within a container in the same deployment or on a public cloud such as IBM Cloud.
-3. The Compute Interest microservice then calls the notification service to notify the user if an amount has been deposited in the user’s account.
+3. The Compute Interest microservice then calls the notification service to notify the user when the total amount in the user’s account reaches $50,000.
 4. The Notification service uses IBM Cloud Function to send an email message to the user.
-5. The user retrieves the account balance by visiting the Node.js web interface.
+5. The front end user interface in Node.js retrieves the account balance and display.

 ## Included Components